Skip to content

 Lenox, Lee, and Becket

-Use the next live Massachusetts segment if you want the clearest eastward continuation from Lenox and Lee.
+Use the next live Massachusetts segment if you want the clearest eastward stretch from Lenox and Lee.

 Lee and Jacob's Ladder Approach

-Use the new Massachusetts subregion if you want the second Berkshire cluster in one place.
+Use the new Massachusetts subregion if you want the second Berkshire stretch in one place.